ciscoheat/superforms-web/src/routes/crud/+page.md

 }) satisfies PageServerLoad;
 ```

 Some simple logic is used to find the user, and detect if a 404 should be displayed.
-Then we're returning both `form`, as usual, and `users`, so they can be displayed as a list.
-(Sometimes, CRUDL is used as an acronym, since listing is also quite fundamental to data management.)
+Then we're returning `form` as usual, but also `users`, so they can be displayed as a list.
+(Sometimes, CRUDL is used as an acronym, since listing is also fundamental to data management.)

-Now when we've loaded the data, let's display it, starting with the script part of the page component:
+Now when we've loaded the data, let's display it in a page component:

 **src/routes/+page.svelte**